WinVector/Examples/SparkTips/replyr/replyrExamples.md

 Many [`Sparklyr`](https://CRAN.R-project.org/package=sparklyr) tasks involve creation of intermediate or temporary tables.
 This can be through `dplyr::copy_to()` and through `dplyr::compute()`.
 These handles can represent a reference leak and eat up resources.

-Note: right now `sparklyr` `compute()` is buggy and [doesn't do anything useful](http://www.win-vector.com/blog/2017/06/managing-intermediate-results-when-using-rsparklyr/).

-To help control handle lifetime the [`replyr`](https://CRAN.R-project.org/package=replyr) supplies record-retaining temporary name generators (and uses the same internally).
+To help control handle lifetime the [`replyr`](https://CRAN.R-project.org/package=replyr) supplies handle trackers: record-retaining temporary name generators (and uses the same internally).

 The actual function is pretty simple: